iMattPro/dbtool/readme.md

 1. Copy the entire contents of this repo to `phpBB/ext/vse/dbtool/`
 2. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.
 3. Click Enable.

+You can install this on the latest copy of the develop branch ([phpBB 3.1-dev](https://github.com/phpbb/phpbb3)) by following the steps below:

 ##Usage
 After installation, you can find the Optimize & Repair Tool in `ACP -> Maintenance -> Database -> Optimize & Repair`.